 I love your products!
 How do I order stuff from you guys?

 Just go to tanninaquatics.com (hint: you’re already here) and click on a products you like and add to your cart.
 Then just follow the easy checkout process and soon you’ll be “getting your tint on!” (welcome to the family).

 How do I make changes to my order?

-Ok so here’s the deal, you can simply shoot us an email, or call us (1-844-TANNIN1) with your order number and the changes you need to make.
-Unfortunately we can’t add products to your order, but we can change address, shipping or sizes prior to us shipping your order…We’ve got your back!
+Ok so here’s the deal, you can simply shoot us an email, or messenger us on Facebook or Instagram (we're usually online) with your order number and the changes you need to make.
+Unfortunately we can’t add products to your order via message (you'll need to coordinate with us- it's not a problem, though), but we can change address, shipping or sizes prior to us shipping your order…We’ve got your back!
 What are you still doing here?
 Quick!
 Contact us!

 All prices are in U.S. dollars, right?

 Okay, I received my stuff, but I kinda, well..hate it.
 What can I do?